Will Benson Player Props: Reds vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.58 team ERA ranks 23rd across all league pitching staffs.
+- The Pirates' 4.58 team ERA ranks 22nd across all MLB pitching staffs.

-- The Pirates surrender the seventh-fewest home runs in baseball (127 total, 1.1 per game).
+- The Pirates give up the seventh-fewest home runs in baseball (127 total, 1.1 per game).

-- Jackson makes his first start of the season for the Pirates.
+- Keller (9-8 with a 4.39 ERA and 154 strikeouts in 143 2/3 innings pitched) aims for his 10th victory when he makes the start for the Pirates, his 25th of the season.

-- The 27-year-old righty pitched in relief in his last outing this season, one of nine appearances so far.
+- The right-hander last pitched on Tuesday against the Atlanta Braves, when he went five innings, allowing three earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.